 As part of your extended learning, you will be expected to engage with Criminology in the media.
 There are many TV Shows, Films, Books, Magazines and Websites about Criminology so have a look at some of the following.
-Make some brief notes about any of the programmes you watch and then you will be able to link them to the different sections of the Criminology course
+Make some brief notes and then you will be able to link them to the different sections of the criminology course